What does “financial freedom” mean to you?

 Don’t throw in the towel because it’s a slow process.
 As you’re building up your savings and paying down your debt, you need to keep your eye on the big picture.
 Think of what financial freedom means to your family.
 You may even want to create a vision board or go to Pinterest and find inspirational images of what financial freedom looks like to you.

-Imagine how great it will feel when you don’t worry about bill collectors anymore.
+Imagine how great it will feel when you don’t have to worry about bill collectors anymore.
 Picture how relaxed you’ll feel when you know your future is secure and you don’t worry about unexpected events derailing your progress.

 Financial freedom is a long-term goal, but it’s a very worthy one.
 Of course, we all feel like giving up from time to time.
 Let’s face it, in the moment taking on debt for instant gratification is easy and saving money is hard.
 Keep your eye on the prize.
 Remember WHY you want this.